By Wendy Stoltz / Last Modified On January 15, 2023

 Cinnamon - Adds flavor.
 Who doesn't love cinnamon?

 Vanilla - Adds flavor and balances the other flavors.
-Make sure your vanilla extract is pure (not imitation) for the best results.
+Ensure your vanilla extract is pure (not imitation) for the best results.

 EQUIPMENT NEEDED FOR THIS GLUTEN-FREE FRENCH TOAST

-Spatula - I like to use a silicone spatula when turning over the gluten-free French toast.
+Spatula - I like to use a silicone spatula when turning over gluten-free French toast.

 HOW TO MAKE GLUTEN-FREE FRENCH TOAST

-- Dip a piece of gluten-free bread into the egg mixture and then flip it over, coating both sides.
+- Dip a piece of gluten-free bread into the egg mixture, then flip it over, coating both sides.

 - Melt 1 tablespoon of butter in a nonstick skillet over medium heat.
 Place the bread in the pan.
 Cook for approximately 3 minutes or until golden brown.